 Do you have the best interest rate on offer in the home loan market?
 Are your repayments higher or lower than the average?
-Are you missing out on features or discounts because you have not switched lenders in several years?
-All of these questions are reasons to compare home loans with a financial comparison website, like RateCity.com.au.
+Are you missing out on features or discounts because you haven't switched lenders in several years?
+All of these questions are reasons to compare home loans with a financial comparison website like RateCity.com.au.

 With thousands of home loan products on the Australian market, it can be difficult to know what the best product is for you.
-The easiest way to figure that out is to elect a series of products and place them side by side to see which ones come out ahead.
-Below, we explain how.
+The easiest way to figure that out is to make a home loan comparison by selecting a series of home loan products and looking at them side by side to see which ones come out ahead.

 How to compare home loans

-Before you start your home loan comparison journey, it can be helpful to come up with a list of what exactly you’re looking for from a mortgage.
-Some borrowers will want the lowest possible repayment rate, but that often comes at the cost of flexibility.
-Other borrowers may want a range of features, like offset accounts, redraw facilities and flexible repayment schedules, but that may cost a little more.
+Before you start your home loan comparison journey with RateCity, it can be helpful to work out exactly what you’re looking for from a mortgage.
+Some borrowers compare home loans looking for the lowest possible repayment rate, but that often comes at the cost of flexibility.
+Other borrowers may want a range of features, like offset accounts, redraw facilities and flexible repayment schedules, but that may cost a little more in interest and fees.

-Once you have your list of desires, you’ll have the option to input them on the left hand side above.
-Start with entering how much you want to borrow for the property of your choice.
-You’ll then be asked to input how much your deposit is.
-This is important because higher deposits often expand your search results.
-Generally speaking, lenders favour borrowers who have a higher deposit because it reduces the risk on their side.
-If you have a deposit below 20 per cent, you may be required to pay lender’s mortgage insurance.
+Once you've prepared your preferences, you can use these to filter your list of potential home loan options when making your home loan comparison.
+Start by entering how much you want to borrow for the property of your choice.
+You’ll then be asked how much you have available for your deposit.
+Lenders generally favour borrowers with higher deposits because it reduces the risk on their side, so higher deposits often expand your search results when comparing home loans.
+If you have a deposit below 20%, you may be required to pay Lender’s Mortgage Insurance (LMI).

-After you’ve put in your loan amount details, you have the option to select your loan term.
+Once you've entered your loan amount details, you have the option to select your loan term.
 The most common loan term for both owner-occupiers and investors is 30 years, but some borrowers opt for shorter loan terms depending on their circumstances.
 A few lenders also give you the option to borrow for terms of up to 45 years.

-The next step is to select what type of borrower you are.
+The next step when comparing home loans is to select what type of borrower you are.
 Again, this will determine the interest rate for which you are eligible.
 Since a crackdown from the prudential regulator in 2015, lenders have been limiting investment lending through a number of measures, one of which is by charging slightly higher rates.
-A quick comparison will show that as an investor you may be charged up to a percentage point more than if you are an owner-occupier.
+A quick home loan comparison will show that as an investor you may be charged up to a percentage point more than an owner-occupier.

 Customise your results

-Next, you’ll be asked whether you’d like to pay principal and interest or interest-only.
-Principal and interest allows you to pay off the amount you’ve borrowed and the interest you accrue for the privilege.
-However, some lenders allow you to delay paying principal for a set period of time and simply pay the interest.
+Next, you’ll be asked whether you’d like to make principal and interest repayments or interest-only repayments.
+Principal and interest repayments allow you to pay off the amount you’ve borrowed along with the interest charges.
+However, some lenders allow you to delay paying your loan's principal for a set period of time and simply pay the interest.